 - How Sarah’s Bank bridged the digital divide between Sarah and itself

-- How Sarah’s Bank disbursed her loan in 30 minutes
+- How Sarah’s Bank took on the retail lending challenge and disbursed her loan in 30 minutes

 - Which Secret Ingredient made getting a loan a ‘Cakewalk’ for Sarah